adrelanos/pkg-manager-no-autoupdate/README.md

 In latter case, the default automatic updates interval would be too predictable (expectable amount of traffic every X), thus eventually be vulnerable for traffic fingerprinting.

+Disabling Apper automatic updates only takes effect for newly created user accounts.
+Not for existing user accounts.
+This is most useful to help Linux distribution maintainers setting divergent defaults.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)